thomasgladwin/teg_actorCritic/README.md

 # teg_actorCritic
 Actor-critic "GridWorld with crosswinds" toy model for reinforcement learning.
+Added: SARSA(lambda) model for GridWorld with (random) negative-reward pits to avoid.

 Practice project for Sutton & Barto.
 The model has the most basic state-indicator binary parameterization for the actor's and critic's weights.
 The model uses continuous learning on reset-on-terminal-state episodes.